 Jerome A. Deener is the Senior Partner of Deener, Hirsch & Shramenko, P.C., a law firm located in Hackensack, New Jersey, specializing in the fields of individual, corporate, and estate planning, real estate and taxation.
 He has been practicing tax law since l968.
 Mr. Deener received a Masters Degree in Taxation from New York University, and was an adjunct professor of taxation at Fairleigh Dickinson University in the Graduate School of Business for five years.
 He has been regularly listed among top trusts and estate tax attorneys in the State of New Jersey and in New Jersey Magazine.
 He is also listed in Who's Who in American Law.
 Mr. Deener is a Fellow in the American College of Trust and Estate Counsel.

 Craig D. Divino is a member of three Bank committees: Loan; Compensation; and Corporate Governance and Nominating.
 Mr. Divino is Vice President and CFO of BioGreen360, Inc. an early stage environmental technology company.
-He is also a Managing Director with Oakmont Partners LLC providing wealth management services to high net worth individuals.
+He most recently was a Managing Director with Oakmont Partners LLC providing wealth management services to high net worth individuals.
 For 25 years beginning in 1979, Mr. Divino was a partner with the consulting firm of Pittiglio Rabin Todd & McGrath (PRTM), an operations strategy consulting firm.
 He led PRTM's international expansion, during which time he spent more than ten years living and working in Europe.
 Prior to leaving PRTM, Mr. Divino led the Financial Services practice and sat on the firm's Executive Committee.
 Subsequent to PRTM, Mr. Divino spent several years as the President and CEO of Integrated Development Enterprise, a startup application software company.
 Mr. Divino received his undergraduate degree in economics from Boston College and an MBA from Boston College.